 The Annual Conference for Excellence in Undergraduate Research, Entrepreneurship and Creative Achievement (EURECA)

-EURECA is AUC's annual gathering of undergraduate students who share with an academic, multidisciplinary audience their best scholarly and innovative research and creative work.
-Students showcase and celebrate their original work, sharpening critical thinking, creative inquiry and expression skills (written, oral and visual) and engaging in interdisciplinary dialogue.
+EURECA is The American University in Cairo's (AUC) annual gathering of undergraduate students who share with an academic, multidisciplinary audience their best scholarly and innovative research and creative work.
+Students showcase and celebrate their original work, sharpening critical thinking, creative inquiry, and expression skills (written, oral, and visual) and engaging in interdisciplinary dialogue.

 EURECA includes student presentations from the following strands: